 Pre-authorizations: Sometimes insurance companies require a report or a phone consultation from the physician before they will pay for your prescription.
 You always have the option of just paying for your prescription and skipping insurance altogether – sometimes that’s even cheaper!
 (You can find the best price for your prescription at goodrx.com.)

 I will submit the initial pre-authorization request electronically at no charge.
-I am finding that insurance companies usually deny the first request and require the patient to appeal.
-If you ask me to appeal the decision, I charge my usual standard hourly rate for these subsequent reports.
-It will move things along more quickly if you will contact your insurance company and ask them to fax their form to my office.
+If you ask me to appeal a negative decision, I charge my usual standard hourly rate for these subsequent reports.